monktastic/hackmd/spirituality/nonduality.md

 Again, compare this to Kastrup:

-> Consciousness is the ground of all reality.
+> Consciousness is the **ground** of all reality.

 Hakuin:

 > Were anyone to try to indicate his mind, it would be no more existent than the horns of a rabbit or the hairs of a tortoise that have gone beyond the farthest mountain.

+Truly, nothing can be said of this wonder of wonders.

 ---